cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

 ## Conclusion

-Building ROCm containers for Craylm enables efficient use of AMD GPUs for machine learning workloads.
+Building ROCm containers for ScalarLM enables efficient use of AMD GPUs for machine learning workloads.
 By following this guide, you can create and deploy containers that leverage the full potential of AMD hardware for both training and inference tasks.

-For more information about Craylm and its capabilities, visit our [documentation](https://docs.cray-lm.com) or join our community on [GitHub](https://github.com/cray-lm/cray-lm).
+For more information about ScalarLM and its capabilities, visit our [documentation](https://docs.scalarlm.com) or join our community on [GitHub](https://github.com/scalarlm/scalarlm).

-Remember to check for updates and new releases of both ROCm and Craylm to ensure you're using the latest features and optimizations.
+Remember to check for updates and new releases of both ROCm and ScalarLM to ensure you're using the latest features and optimizations.